Generic Name: oxycodone and acetaminophen

 Increased Risk of Seizures in Patients with Seizure Disorders

-The oxycodone in Endocet may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occuring in other clinical settings associated with seizures.
+The oxycodone in Endocet may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
 Monitor patients with a history of seizure disorders for worsened seizure control during Endocet therapy.

 Risks of Driving and Operating Machinery